srobb1/CSHL_NGS/lecture/NGS_DNA.slides.md

 ---
 #Trimming adaptors

-* A little more tricky, for smallRNA data will have an adaptor on 3' end (usually)
+* A little more tricky, for smallRNA data.
+This will have an adaptor on 3' end (usually)
-* To trim needs to be a matched against the adaptor library - some nuances to make this work for all cases.
+* Sequence to be trim needs to be a matched against the adaptor library - some nuances to make this work for all cases.
     * What if adaptor has low quality base?
 Indel?
 Must be able to tolerate mismatch
-* Important to get right as the length of the smallRNAs will be calculated from these data
+* Important to get right.
+The length of the smallRNAs will be calculated from these data
 * Similar approach to matching for vector sequence so a library of adaptors and vector could be used to match against
 * Sometimes will have adaptors in genomic NGS sequence if the library prep did not have a tight size distribution.

 ---
 #Trimming adaptors - tools

-* cutadapt - Too to matching with alignment.
+* [cutadapt](https://cutadapt.readthedocs.org/en/stable/) - Error tolerant matching.
 Can search with multiple adaptors but is pipelining each one so will take 5X as long if you match for 5 adaptors.

-* SeqPrep - Preserves paired-end data and also quality filtering along with adaptor matching
+* [SeqPrep](https://github.com/jstjohn/SeqPrep/blob/master/README.md) - Preserves paired-end data and also quality filtering along with adaptor matching

 ---
 #FASTQC for quality control